MetaDocencia/SitioWeb/content/en/curso/intro-ABC-online/index.md

 ### How to participate

+If you hadn't done it before, please fill on
-Please complete [this registration form in Spanish](https://docs.google.com/forms/d/e/1FAIpQLScC20Me-fX7UmCNhNswulYfOVQF4XiyIHgtde_R8CWreCmWhA/viewform?usp=sf_link) (if you have already done so, you do not need to complete it again).
+[this registration form in Spanish](https://docs.google.com/forms/d/e/1FAIpQLScC20Me-fX7UmCNhNswulYfOVQF4XiyIHgtde_R8CWreCmWhA/viewform?usp=sf_link) (if you have already done so, you do not need to complete it again).
 As soon as we open slots we will send you an invitation email so you can choose the day and time that suits you best.

 The workshop is free.
-Those invited to the workshop agree to abide by our [code of conduct](cdc).
+Those invited to the workshop agree to abide by our [code of conduct](https://metadocencia.org/cdc/).

-There are no specific prerequisites for this training other than speaking Spanish.
-We are thinking of these [personas](post/personas-tipo/) when designing the contents of this workshop.
-The contents of this course are strongly inspired by the online seminar [Teaching online at short notice](post/gwilson-webinar).
+### Duration

+This is a 3-hour workshop with intervals (ideally away from any screen) of approximately 5 minutes for every 50 minutes of content.

 ### Sample schedule